-Each problem affecting a project should be seen as a challenge to be overcome so the survey respondents were asked to state, in their own words, the working solutions they have found to each challenge.
-The responses varied in wordings but what they pointed reflect the foremost challenges being faced by the libraries.
-To solve the problem of erratic power supply for instance, the respondents revealed that they have invested in alternative sources of power such as power generating sets, inverters and solar panels.
-Those who cannot afford these reported that 'we work with what we have' meaning that they work whenever there is power supply.
+Each problem affecting a project should be seen as a challenge to be overcome so the survey respondents were asked to state, in their own words, the working solutions they have found for each challenge.
+The responses varied but what they pointed out reflects the foremost challenges being faced by the libraries.
+To solve the problem of erratic power supply for instance, the respondents revealed that they have invested in alternative sources of power such as power generating sets, inverters, and